 In 2012/13, the turnover of the company increased significantly to £5.8m, as a result of a major contract to ensure the delivery of energy efficiency measures to energy suppliers, who are required to provide these by the Government.
 This was a one off contract and the 2013/14 turnover has dropped back to the more usual level of £0.637m.

-The accounts for 2013/14 NPT Home Inspection Services (Registration Number 0686245) are not yet available.
+The accounts for 2013/14 NPT Home Inspection Services (Registration Number 0686245) are available as draft only and the full accounts will be available from Companies House in Cardiff.